yodle/vantage-gradle/README.md

-# Vantage Gradle Pluguin
+# Vantage Gradle Plugin

 This plugin adds support for generating Vantage 'version' files in json format and publishing them to a [Vantage](https://github.com/yodle/vantage) server.
 It also enables printing warnings about dependencies with known issues, and optionally gating the build if those issues are severe enough.
+It is avaiable through Maven Central as `com.yodle:vantage-gradle:<version>`.

 #Tasks and Configuration Options